 I’ve seen families flip their lives with this.
 One guy in Lahore told me it covered his kid’s school fees for the first time.
 Real talk.

 Maryam Nawaz didn’t mess around when she took the CM seat in early 2024.
 Punjab’s got over 3 million disabled folks scraping by, and she knew handouts weren’t cutting it.
-Enter Himmat Card: Announced in a big Lahore ceremony in August 2024, it kicked off Phase 1 that September with 40,000 cards and first payments hitting ATMs on the 15th.
+Enter Himmat Card: Announced at a big Lahore ceremony in August 2024, it kicked off Phase 1 that September with 40,000 cards, and first payments hit ATMs on the 15th.
 Goal?
 Ditch the old Rs.
 7,500 scraps for Rs.
 10,500 quarterly—direct, biometric-locked, zero corruption.

 Fast-forward to 2025: Phase 2 dropped in August, adding 25,000 more spots and bumping the budget to Rs.
 2.68 billion.
-By October, Phase 3 launched in Rawalpindi with assistive device handouts, pushing the total to 85,000.
+By October, Phase 3 launched in Rawalpindi, distributing assistive devices, bringing the total to 85,000.
 Women’s quota?
 The women’s quota was locked at 30% from day one, but Phase 3 increases it to 50% in South Punjab districts affected by floods.
 Maryam’s line?
 “Special people are dear to us—we’ll help in every way.”
 And yeah, it’s delivering.

 Timeline breakdown:

 As of today, December 13, 2025, Phase 3 is operating efficiently.
-Over 75,000 cards were distributed province-wide, with 10,000+ new ones in the last month alone.
-Focus districts?
-Rawalpindi (launch hub, 5,000 cards), South Punjab spots like Bahawalpur and Rahim Yar Khan (flood recovery priority), Lahore (urban push), and Faisalabad (industrial workers).
+Over 75,000 cards were distributed across Punjab, with over 10,000 new cards issued in the last month.
+Focus districts include: Rawalpindi (launch hub, 5,000 cards), South Punjab areas like Bahawalpur and Rahim Yar Khan (flood recovery priority), Lahore (urban priority), and Faisalabad (industrial workers).
 Payments?
-Rock solid—the Q4 batch hit accounts December 1; no delays reported.
+Reliable—the Q4 batch was deposited on December 1; no delays were reported.

 Big news: Free Orange Line/metro rides for cardholders start December 15 in Lahore and Rawalpindi.
-Women’s slots?
-Filling fast at 50% in Phase 3—if you’re eligible, move now or miss out.
-The helpline’s buzzing with verification queries, but online checks are lightning fast.
-The budget’s holding at Rs.
-2.68 billion, with extras for hearing aids in underserved tehsils.
-Bottom line: If you applied pre-October, check your status today.
-New apps?
-The door’s open till the end of Dec.
+Women’s quota slots?
+Filling quickly at 50% in Phase 3—if eligible, apply now or miss out.
+The helpline is busy with verification requests, but online checks are immediate.
+The allocated budget remains at Rs.
+2.68 billion, with extra funding for hearing aids in underserved areas.
+Bottom line: If you applied before October, check your status today.
+New applications?
+Accepted until the end of December.

 One beneficiary in Bahawalpur texted me last week: “The card came, and cash was loaded—the first time I bought groceries without stress.”
 That’s the win.